 The Browne family are direct descendants of Grace O’ Malley, the famous 16th Century Pirate Queen of Connaught.

 The first thing we did when we arrived in Westport was head to the Westport House for a tour of the home.
-Then we jumped on the choo-choo train for a tour of town & the house grounds.
+Then we jumped on the choo-choo train for a tour of town and the house grounds.

 We headed to the pirate adventure park where my son zip-lined, had an archery lesson, and went on a lot of fun rides including a log ride and Ferris wheel.